 Under the direction of Roger Benedict, the Sydney Symphony Fellows and guest musicians from the Sydney Conservatorium of Music perform a program that recreates the dazzling colour and creativity of an amazing era.

-Door Sales will be available at the venue on the day of the performance from 2pm.
+Door sales available at the venue on the day from 2pm.

 Presented by the Sydney Symphony Orchestra and the Sydney Conservatorium of Music